solid/odi-governance/README.md

 **Solid Operations Advisory Group (formerly Solid team)**

-This group advises on key areas including the solid website, hosting structure for PODs,  solidcommunity.net, github.
+This group advises on key areas including the solid website, hosting structure for PODs,  solidcommunity.net, GitHub.

 ODI is happy to help implement this group based on advice from the Advisory Committee.
-We would suggest that members are in place for a 2 year term.
+We would suggest that members are in place for a 2-year term.

-As ODI gets resources to start supporting the implementation of a roadmap for Solid, and to better help coordinate the community at a technical level on tasks such as codebase creation and maintenance \- this advisory group would also feed back into the roadmap prioritisation.
+As ODI gets resources to start supporting the implementation of a roadmap for Solid, and to better help coordinate the community at a technical level on tasks such as codebase creation and maintenance \- this advisory group would also feed back into the roadmap prioritization.

-**Members \-** open recruitment but through self nomination and voting from the community.
+The Solid Operations Advisory Group consists of three members elected using the [ranked choice voting process used to select Chairs of the Solid Community Group](https://www.w3.org/community/solid/charter/).
+Members are elected for 2-year terms.
+Specifically,
+ - There is a self-nomination process.
+Candidates are asked to submit a statement justifying their suitability to the role - including experiences and background that means they will ensure accessibility of infrastructure to a diverse range of developers and end users - towards the global vision of Solid.
+This will be made via a PR to a specified document in this repository.
+Nominees will have **10 days** from the date of announcement to self-nominate.
+To self-nominate, candidates must have [meaningfully contributed](https://github.com/solid/odi-governance/pull/20#discussion_r1989960723) to one of the following within the last 12 months, or be endorsed by two community members who have meaningfully contributed to one of the following within the last 12 months:
+   - solidproject.org,
+   - solidcommunity.net, and
+   - any repositories under the solid and solid-contrib GitHub organizations.
+ - There will be a **10 day** period in which to vote for nominees - anyone may vote.
+Voters are required to disclose their institutional affiliation, and there must be at most one vote per institution.
+Voting will take place using a Broda count.
+If there are three or fewer self-nominees, they will become the Operations Advisory Group without an election.

+The ODI will take advice from the Advisory Committee on whether this group needs to be re-structured at any point in time, inclusive of number of members, selection process and member term.

 **Other potential groups**